dwweiss/Blackboxes/README.md

 ### Brief

-- Wrapping of popular neural network libraries and providing a unified interface
+- Wrapping of popular neural network libraries and providing of unified interface
 - Automatic scaling and descaling of data
 - Brute force scanning of neural network configurations
 - Graphic evaluation of training history